Espagnac-Sainte-Eulalie PrioryEspagnac-Sainte-Eulalie Priory

 and its priory

 After strolling through Corn, we follow the D41 towardsEspagnac-Sainte-Eulalie.
-At the foot of the river, in a remarkable green setting, we cross the bridge.
-The village is a picture-postcard setting, with its magnificently preserved 13th-century priory, the prieuré Notre-Dame du-Val-Paradis.
-Founded in the 12th century, this former Augustinian monastery was long home to nuns.
-The church’s bell tower, a superb squarehalf-timberedturret topped with a pyramidal slate roof, is exceptional!
-In the middle of the village, a wooden statue of a pilgrim with his drone reminds us that the village is a stopover on the GR®651.
+At the foot of the river, in a remarkable green setting, let’s cross the bridge.
+The village offers a real postcard setting with its magnificently preserved 13thᵉ century priory, Notre-Dame-du-Val-Paradis.
+Founded in the XIIᵉ century, this former Augustinian monastery was long home to nuns.
+The church’s bell tower, a superb square timber-framed turret topped with a pyramidal slate roof, is exceptional!
+In the heart of the village, a wooden statue of a pilgrim with his drone reminds us that the village is a stopover on the GR®651.

 Nature discovery

-LA SOURCE BLEUE On the left bank of the Célé, just outside Espagnac-Sainte-Eulalie, a small path with enveloping moss tunnels leads to the porch of a cave housing the Source Bleue or Bual spring.
-Its name derives from the turquoise color of its waters during flood season.
-Particularly active in winter and spring, this spring comes from a resurgence, fed by an underground lake via a siphon.
+On the left bank of the Célé, on the outskirts of Espagnac-Sainte-Eulalie, a small path with enveloping moss tunnels leads to the porch of a cave that shelters the Source Bleue or Source du Bual.
+Its name comes from the turquoise colour of its waters at times of flooding.
+Particularly active in winter and spring, this spring comes from a resurgence fed by an underground lake via a siphon.

 THE CHÂTEAU DES ANGLAIS

-Nearby, clinging to the cliff, the Château des Anglais at Brengues seems to hang between heaven and earth, its golden hues blending into the rock like a trompe-l’oeil.
-Once you’ve climbed the hillside and passed through the fortified gate in the cliff, you can admire this fortification.
-Used until the Wars of Religion in the 16th century, it was owned by lords to consolidate their power, and served as an entrenchment for the population in the event of an attack.
-Further on, the cornice path offers superb views over the Célé valley, including an exceptional panorama of the village of Espagnac.
+Nearby, clinging to the cliff, the Château des Anglais in Brengues seems to hang between heaven and earth, its golden hues blending into the rock like a trompe-l’œil.
+After climbing the hillside and passing through the fortified gate in the cliff, you can admire this fortification.
+Used until the Wars of Religion in the 16th century, it was owned by the lords to consolidate their power and was used as an entrenchment for the population in the event of an attack.
+Further on, the ledge path offers superb views over the Célé valley, including an exceptional panorama of the village of Espagnac.